SharabhojI/nand2tetris/chapter08/README.md

 2. For each `.vm` file in the `test` folder:
    - Runs the VM Translator on the `.vm` file.
    - Generates a corresponding `.asm` file.
+3. For each sub-folder in the `test` folder:
+   - Runs the VM Translator on all the `.vm` files.
+   - Generates an `.asm` file with the name of the subfolder.

 ## Testing